project-chip/connectedhomeip/silabs_examples/unify-matter-pc/readme_building.md

 ## Unit Testing

 Unit testing is always a good idea for quality software.
-Documentation on writing unit tests for the Matter Unify Bridge is in the [README.md](linux/src/tests/README.md) in the `linux/src/tests` folder.
+Documentation on writing unit tests for the Matter Unify Protocol Controller is in the [README.md](linux/src/tests/README.md) in the `linux/src/tests` folder.

 ## Troubleshooting